Research on what works

 The Mindfulness in Schools Project, has extensive research highlighting the impact mindfulness training can have on both staff and students in schools.

 While mentoring has existed in education for many years, coaching is relatively new.
 Mentoring tends to be predominantly focussed on the development of a person, typically with an expert and an apprentice, however coaching tends to be more strategy and task focussed working towards specific goals with distinct measures and evidence for.
 Coaching is defined as “Unlocking a person’s potential to maximize their own performance.
 It is helping them to learn rather than teaching them” (Whitmore 2003).

 Christian van Nieuwerburgh, a leader in the field of coaching in education says educational leaders need to be “lead learners” (2012).
-This involves educational leaders to have the skills to know when to support someone through non-directive coaching as opposed to a more directive approach.
+This involves educational leaders having the skills to know when to support someone through non-directive coaching as opposed to a more directive approach.
 This shift in approach requires new methods in professional development.
 Researchers are calling for professional development programs for mentors in order to improve the mentoring ability and support teachers as learners (Hudson & Hudson, 2010).